lcx/blog_private/content/post/home-assistant-with-grafana.md

 Before starting with the alerts, create a new folder in grafana as this will be a required selection in the alerting system without an option to create one during the alert creation.
-You also need to create a Time Series panel, the bar gauge or any other type of pannels won't have the Alert tab in Grafana.
+You also need to create a Time Series panel, the bar gauge, or any other type of panels won't have the Alert tab in Grafana.

 Clik on the alert tab.
 {{< figure src="/images/2022/07/grafana-alert-1.png" caption="Grafana alerts">}}

-Set your condition, I used a value < 30 to trigger the allert.
+Set your condition, I used a value < 30 to trigger the alert.
 {{< figure src="/images/2022/07/grafana-alert-2.png" caption="Grafana alert condition">}}

 Define labels if you want, here I use the label `channel` with the value